New Milford

 Incorporated in 1712, New Milford has a history that runs deep.
 It was home to Roger Sherman, one of the country’s Founding Fathers and the only man to sign all four documents related to the birth of our nation.

 The town green, part of the Center Historic District, has been the heartbeat of New Milford since its early days.
 Among its iconic landmarks is an 1890s bandstand that has hosted concerts, political speeches and rallies — and still does today.
-Walk along the green and you’ll no doubt notice one of town’s most recognizable and beloved landmarks: the Stuart Army tank, which has stood as a memorial to war veterans since the 1940s.
-The green remains a vibrant part of community life, with a year-round calendar of events that include the annual Village Fair Days, summer concert series, a farmers market and holiday caroling.
+Walk along the Village Green and you’ll no doubt notice one of town’s most recognizable and beloved landmarks: the Stuart Army tank, which has stood as a memorial to war veterans since the 1940s.